-Personal Injury Lawyers Serving Brooksville, FL and Hernando County
+Experienced Injury Lawyers Serving Brooksville and Hernando County

 Brooksville, Florida is home to some of our friends and clients.
 Its quaint tree-lined neighborhoods attract a steady stream of visitors (including some of us from time to time), as do local events such as the Blueberry Festival, the GET HEALTHY Brooksville Cycling Classic, and the hiking trails at Withlacoochee State Forest.
 More than anything else, though, it is the people of Brooksville who make it special.

-When a serious accident happens, however, it’s easy to forget anything but the shock and pain of your unexpected loss.
+When a serious accident happens it’s easy to forget anything but the shock and pain of your unexpected loss.
 Your bills may be mounting, even as your income decreases while you are out of work.
 It can be distressing to realize that the accident that injured you would have been completely avoidable except for someone else’s inexcusable carelessness.
-It can be downright infuriating, however, to seek compensation only to run into a stone wall of an evasive perpetrator or a dismissive insurance company.
+It can be downright infuriating to seek compensation only to run into a stone wall of an evasive perpetrator or a dismissive insurance company.

 At Abrahamson & Uiterwyk, we won’t stand for it.
 As a matter of fact, it downright annoys us when an opposing party mistreats our client under trying circumstances like this.
 When you are injured through someone else’s misconduct, Florida personal injury law entitles you to pursue monetary compensation, not only for your medical bills but also for any other losses that might arise out of your accident, such as lost earnings and pain and suffering.

 Personal injury claims are typically complex, but they are winnable if you secure the right kind of assistance.
 The ideal result, of course, is a quick settlement for the full amount of your losses, and that is what we will strive for from the moment we take your case.
-You will need a law firm that is prepared to fight it out in court, however.
-Some lawyers resolve all their claims by settlement.
-Insurance companies know who these lawyers are, and they laugh at them because they know that they need not fear an adverse verdict.
+You will need a Brooksville personal injury lawyer that is prepared to fight it out in court.
+Some attorneys resolve all their claims by settlement.
+Insurance companies know who these attorneys are, and know that they need not fear an adverse verdict.
 Unfortunately, it is difficult to obtain a fair settlement offer from an opposing party who doesn’t respect your attorney.

-Nobody is laughing at Abrahamson & Uiterwyk, however.
+Abrahamson & Uiterwyk is a respected and trusted firm.
 Although a number of our clients’ claims are resolved through settlement, the main reason why opposing parties are so willing to offer full compensation is that we have secured courtroom verdicts against stubborn defendants time and time again – in fact, on a number of occasions our clients have walked away with millions of dollars in compensation.

 Following is a sampling of some of the types of personal injury claims we handle:

 Drunk Driving Accidents: Drunk driving accidents are among the most preventable of all accidents, and they are often the most tragic.
-Although nearly one-third of all Florida traffic fatalities are alcohol-related, proving a defendant is liable for a serious accident requires more than just showing that he or she was drink behind the wheel.
-That is where we come in.
+Although nearly one-third of all Florida traffic fatalities are alcohol-related, proving a defendant is liable for a serious accident requires more than just showing that he or she was drunk behind the wheel.
+Our Brooksville personal injury lawyers can help.

 Bicycle Accidents: No one on the road is more exposed than a bicyclist, rendering the typical bicycle versus motorist accident among the most serious of all road accidents.
 Although a bicyclist enjoys the benefits of relatively low speed and short stopping distances, he or she cannot even accelerate out of a dangerous traffic situation the way that a motorcyclist can.